 \section{Abstract}

 We consider weakenings of normality in $\Psi$-spaces and prove that the existence of a MAD family whose $\Psi$-space is almost-normal is independent of \textsf{ZFC}.
-We also construct a partly-normal not quasi-normal AD family, answering questions from Garc\'ia-Balan and Szeptycki.
-We finish by showing that the concepts of almost-normal and strongly $\aleph_0$-separated AD families are different, even under \textsf{CH}, answering a question from Oliveira-Rodrigues and Santos-Ronchim
+We also construct a partly-normal not quasi-normal AD family, answering questions of Garc\'ia-Balan and Szeptycki.
+We finish by showing that the concepts of almost-normal and strongly $\aleph_0$-separated AD families are different, even under \textsf{CH}, answering a question of Oliveira-Rodrigues and Santos-Ronchim.